Karanja-JK/AmbuTap_Driver/README.md

 # AmbuTap Driver

 A real-time ambulance driver application built for the AmbuTap emergency medical response system.
 This Android application enables ambulance drivers to receive, manage, and complete emergency medical transport requests efficiently.

 Why AmbuTap?
-Ambulance(Ambu) at the (Tap) of your screen.
-Hence, AmbuTap.
+Ambulance(Ambu) at the (Tap) of your screen - AmbuTap.
 Cool right?

 ## Overview